-- 1. First Army of attacker (Central)
+- 1. First army of attacker (Central)

-- 2. First Army of defender (Allied)
+- 2. First army of defender (Allied)

-- 3. Second Army of attacker (Central)
+- 3. Second army of attacker (Central)

-- 4. Second Army of defender (Allied)
+- 4. Second army of defender (Allied)

-- 5. Third Army of attacker (Central)
+- 5. Third army of attacker (Central)

-- 6. Third Army of defender (Allied)
+- 6. Third army of defender (Allied)

 When a player passes, he may not continue placing other armies, although his opponent still has the opportunity to do so.
 Thus, the players are allowed to leave some fronts unoccupied.
 All unoccupied fronts are automatically lost.
 Follow the same procedure for Sea battles, but place only "Fleet" cards.

 - 3. In addition, players may add one "Support" card facedown on each "Army" card of the fronts.
-On the contrary to the deployment of armies, the defender starts placing all his Support cards before the attacker does so.
-For Sea battles do not use any Support cards.
+In opposition to the deployment of armies, the defender starts placing all his Support cards before the attacker does so.
+For Sea battles, do not use any Support card.
 Instead, you may place another (spare) "Fleet" card facedown as a supporting fleet. - 4.
 Artillery fire: The attacker rolls 3 dice, even if some fronts are unoccupied.
 Each 1, 2 or 3 causes the same number of hit points (e.g.: a "3" represents 3 hit points).
 Each 4, 5 or 6 is a failure.
-The attacker may place a maximum of one die with hit points on each occupied front.
+The attacker can place one die with hit points on each occupied front.